What is set and setting?

 1. Influencing the experience

-2. Risk reduction and safety
+2. Risk mitigation and safety

-• Preventing negative experiences: An unprepared mindset or a chaotic environment can lead to anxiety, paranoia or even panic attacks (bad trips).
+- Preventing negative experiences: An unprepared mindset or a chaotic environment can lead to anxiety, paranoia, or even panic attacks (bad trips).

-3. Improved experience integration
+3. Improved integration of the experience

 General tips for an optimal set and setting

-• Clear intentions: Set a clear intention for what you want to get out of the experience.
+- Clear intentions: Set a clear intention for what you want to get out of the experience.
 This can help provide focus and direction.

-The term 'setting'
+The term 'setting''

-• Symbolic elements: In ceremonies, elements such as candles, incense, or ritual objects can contribute to a sense of sacredness and intention.
+- Symbolic elements: In ceremonies, elements such as candles, incense, or ritual objects can contribute to a sense of sacredness and intention.

 Research and case studies